 Take the temperature

-Whatever happened to dimmability, you may ask when looking for LEDs.
+You may wonder what happened to dimmability when looking for LEDs.
 That’s because unlike incandescents, which all dim, LEDs have to be specially made to perform that trick.
 You’ll also need an LED-compatible (leading-edge) dimmer switch, which may require an electrician.

 Show me the savings

 Remember how a 60-watt bulb uses 60 watts of energy?
 If you look at the label on an LED bulb, you can see that it uses significantly less.
-A $10 60-watt-equivalent Cree light bulb (800 lumens) uses 9.5 watts of energy and will cost $1.14 a year to run, if you have it on three hours a day and pay 11 cents per kilowatt hour.
-A GE 60-watt incandescent (840 lumens) will cost around $7.23 a year — but you can get a four-back four around $6.
-The Cree costs more upfront, but it should last you you around 22 years or 25,000 hours; the incandescent has a lifespan of 1,000 hours.
+An $8, 60-watt-equivalent Cree lightbulb (800 lumens) uses 9.5 watts of energy and will cost $1.14 a year to run, if you have it on three hours a day and pay 11 cents per kilowatt hour.
+A GE 60-watt incandescent (840 lumens) will cost around $7.23 a year — but you can get a 12-pack for less than $12.
+The Cree costs more upfront, but it should last you around 22 years or 25,000 hours; the incandescent has a lifespan of 1,000 hours.
 Not only does the Cree cost less per year, it lasts 25 times as long.

 Though the price of LEDs has dropped, the price can still be a sticker shock to some.
 There could be rebates that make switching more attractive, though.
 “Make a point to call your energy provider and ask if you are eligible for promotions or discounts for energy efficiency every six months or so,” Alexander Goldstein, CEO of Eligo Energy, tells Digital Trends.
 Energy Star also has a rebate-finding tool you can use.